alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ```

 ```
-## [1] 4.945876
+## [1] 5.046649
 ```

-Similarly, we can misspecify our ordinary least squares model (by not including the interaction term between `randomVar1` and `randomVar2`), and properly specify the IPW model and find that our final result is still just around the true average causal effect of five.
+Similarly, when I misspecify the ordinary least squares model (by not including the interaction term between `randomVar1` and `randomVar2`) and properly specify the IPW model, I find that the final result is still around the true average causal effect of five.

 # Final Thoughts

-In conclusion, we have shown the advantages of using doubly robust estimation.
-Through the use of simulated data, we demonstrated the limitations of traditional methods, such as ordinary least squares and inverse probability weighting, when models are misspecified.
-Furthermore, we showed how we can build upon our traditional methods to create a model that combines the two approaches making for a robust estimation of average causal effects.
+In conclusion, I have shown the advantages of using doubly robust estimation.
+Using simulated data, I demonstrated the limitations of traditional methods, such as ordinary least squares and inverse probability weighting, when models are misspecified.
+Furthermore, I showed how we could build upon our traditional methods to create a model that combines the two approaches making for a robust estimation of average causal effects.
 Doubly robust estimation is particularly useful in real-world scenarios where model specification is uncertain, and it can be a useful tool for researchers to understand causal relationships between variables with more confidence.

 # Sources